Rahan, County Offaly: Ancient churches and monastic site

 Mass is celebrated here once a year on Cemetery Sunday 15 August.
 Access can be gained through a farm gate.

 Parish of Rahan

-The parish of Rahan comprises 44 townlands: Agall, Aghadonagh, Aghalusky, Backsteel, Ballina, Ballincloghan, Ballincur, Ballindrinan, Ballybruncullin, Ballykeenaghan, Blackwood, Bohernagrisna, Brackagh, Cappaloughan, Castletown, Church Hill, Clonshanny, Corcush, Cornalaur, Currygurry, Deerpark, Derries, Derrinvullig, Derrooly, Derrycooly, Derryesker, Derrynanagh, Glasshouse, Goldsmiths Lot, Kilgortin, Killaranny, Killina, Kilpatrick, Loughroe, Mountarmstrong, Murragh, Newtown, Oldtown, Rabbitburrow, Rahan Demense, Roscore Demense, Tullybeg and Tullymorerahan.
+The parish of Rahan comprises 44 townlands: Agall, Aghadonagh, Aghalusky, Backsteel, Ballina, Ballincloghan, Ballincur, Ballindrinan, Ballybruncullin, Ballykeenaghan, Blackwood, Bohernagrisna, Brackagh, Cappaloughan, Castletown, Church Hill, Clonshanny, Corcush, Cornalaur, Currygurry, Deerpark, Derries, Derrinvullig, Derrooly, Derrycooly, Derryesker, Derrynanagh, Glasshouse, Goldsmiths Lot, Kilgortin, Killaranny, Killina, Kilpatrick, Loughroe, Mountarmstrong, Murragh, Newtown, Oldtown, Rabbitburrow, Rahan Demesne, Roscore Demesne, Tullybeg and Tullymorerahan.

 The parish contains three churches, a Presentation Convent, two primary schools and a secondary school.

 Churches

 St. Carthage's Church Killina was built in the mid 1700s.
 During a reconstruction in 1966, traces of a previous church were found.
 Side aisles were added to the church between 1800 and 1817.
 The title was originally the Church of the Assumption but was later changed to that of St. Carthage.

 St Patrick's Church, The Island was built by a Fr.
 Robbins, who was curate in Rahan from 1834 to 1847.
 The Island was once called the 'Island of Clonkeen'.

 St. Colman’s Church Mucklagh was built in 1979.
 Very Rev. J. Mooney and Father Sean Heaney lead the project.
 The previous church was demolished.